Composition Procedure: Composition Quality Review

 Review the file using the Composition QC Checklist.

-Convert the .docx to .sam in the Digital Hub to run searches from the Regular Expressions Resource.
+Convert the .docx to ePub 3 in the Digital Hub.
+This will produce .sam, .scml, and .epub files.
+Run searches from the Regular Expressions Resource on the .sam file.

 - Some searches will result in false positives.